Adam Rich: Personal life

 In 1996, there was a media hoax that Rich had been murdered; the story was published in the San Francisco-based magazine Might, with Rich's consent.
-Might writer Dave Eggers included the incident in his memoir A Heartbreaking Work of Staggering Genius.

 In 2002, Rich was arrested for driving under the influence (DUI).
-He was in drug rehabilitation at least three times.

-As of 2013, he occasionally made personal appearances and marketed script ideas for TV shows and films.
+Rich had publicly discussed his experiences with depression and substance abuse in the months before he died and had a history of many drug rehabilitation stints and several overdoses.
+He tweeted in October 2022 that he had been sober for seven years after arrests.
+He urged his followers never to give up.

 Career

-Rich won the role of Nicholas at the age of eight.
+Rich won the role of Nicholas on Eight is Enough at the age of eight.
 After Eight Is Enough, he had roles in Irwin Allen's short-lived 1981 TV series Code Red on ABC and the 1983 sitcom Gun Shy on CBS.

 Rich made guest appearances on television series including The Love Boat, CHiPs, Fantasy Island, The Six Million Dollar Man, St. Elsewhere, and Baywatch.
 He also did voice work on the cartoon series Dungeons & Dragons, along with Eight Is Enough co-star Willie Aames.

-Rich appeared in TV commercials for Betty Crocker Snackin' Cake and Nabisco's Wheatsworth crackers.
+Rich appeared in television commercials for Betty Crocker Snackin' Cake and Nabisco's Wheatsworth crackers.

 Death

-Rich died in his Los Angeles home on January 7, 2023, at the age of 54.
-The cause of death was not disclosed.
+Rich died at his Los Angeles home on January 7, 2023, at the age of 54.

+The L.A.
+County Medical Examiner's autopsy report indicates the actor died from an accidental fentanyl overdose.